 The difference between bandwidth and latency comes down to what they are measuring.
-Bandwidth looks at the amount of data being transferred while latency looks at the amount of time it takes data to transfer.
+Bandwidth looks at the amount of data being transferred, while latency looks at the amount of time it takes data to transfer.

-These two terms come together as throughput, which refers to the amount of data that is being transferred over a set period of time.
+These two terms come together as throughput, which refers to the amount of data that is being transferred over a set time.
 If you have high bandwidth and low latency, then you have a greater throughput because more data is being transferred faster.

 Why do bandwidth and latency matter?